irlnathan/sails101-Associations-Overview/README.md

 I'm going to do something similar with my second model called **Profile**.
 In my app, a **Profile** contains attributes that describe a particular **User**.

-To create this second model I'll cheat a little bit.
-The Sails command-line tool ships with a few simple [generators]() for quickly generating common code files.
-This keeps me from having to manually create new files and put together the boilerplate code every time I want to add something new to my app.

 To define my **Profile** _model_, I'll open the command line and enter:

  ```sh
  $ sails generate api profile
  ```

-When I open `sailsPeople/api/models/Profile.js`, an empty model has been created for me.
+Again, a _model_ and _controller_ file was generated for me.

 For now, I just want to track two pieces of information for my _Profile_ -- `aboutMe` which not surprisingly will be a description of a _User_ and `gender`.
+I'll open `Profile.js` in the `/sailsPeople/api/models` folder and add the two attributes:

 ```javascript
 attributes: {